Project Gutenberg’s Uncle Remus and Brer Rabbit, by Joel Chandler Harris

 Even Habitat for Humanity must rely on professional electricians and plumbers to meet the code for its homes.
 So maybe more organizations need to realize a coding standard for good communication.

-Here is the bottom line for organizations that do not create a plan to budget for storytelling.
+Here is the bottom line for organizations that do not plan and budget for storytelling.

 Organizations need to budget for communications, or they will die over time.